2026 Summer School

 Centro de Estudos de Arquitectura e Urbanismo / Faculdade de Arquitectura da Universidade do Porto

 Architect from the University of Porto, he is a researcher at the Centre for Studies in Architecture and Urbanism (FAUP) and a member of the UNESCO Chair “Heritage, Cities and Landscapes.”
 His work focuses on traditional architecture in northern Portugal, especially in the Alto-Minho region.
 He is the author of the documentary Das Arquiteturas Tradicionais and co-founder of the Red Horrea network.
 He received an Honourable Mention in the 2024 Philippe Rotthier European Architecture Prize for his intervention in the Monastery of São João de Cabanas.
-He combines professional practice with teaching and research in heritage and cultural landscapes.
+He combines professional practice with research in heritage and cultural landscape, and has been a speaker at various conferences and events.

 He was part of the organizing committee of the International Colloquium on Vernacular Architecture in Arcos de Valdevez (2013) and the 2nd International Meeting of Red Horrea (2023).
 He participated as a student in the Traditional Architecture Summer School in Cantabria (2019), and as a teacher and organizer in the Arcos de Valdevez edition (2024).